-This machine is suitable for those who are serious in brewing coffee at home, especially if it’s going to be an espresso.
+This machine is suitable for home users who are serious in brewing coffee at home, especially if you’re planning to use an espresso machine.
 That’s because of the worm gear technology.
-It enables the user to make micro-adjustments more precisely by not jerking.
+It allows the user to make micro-adjustments more precisely by not jerking.
 This is crucial if you’re trying to brew the perfect cup of espresso.

 I would also recommend this grinder to small café owners.
 This is because of two reasons.
 The machine makes a barista’s life easier by using a doser, which helps them pre-measure the grounds in advance.
 The second reason is the ground speed.
 The MACAP grinder uses large 58mm flat burrs and rotates 1600 per minute.
 By producing grinds at a higher rate, the time it saves per coffee is invaluable for café owners.

 This MACAP grinder is expensive, and it’s only suitable for those who have the budget and appreciate that a good burr grinder is the most important part in brewing a quality cup of espresso.
 If you don’t satisfy these two conditions, then this grinder is either too expensive or not worth the price for you.

 You can currently buy the MACAP M4 Espresso Grinder on Amazon.
 If you buy now, you can also buy an additional 3 – 4 years protection plan directly from the manufacturers.

 The Pros Of The M4 Grinder